BlackAndWhiteCarnage/BlackAndWhiteCarnage/README.md

 # Hi!
 My name is Chris 👋

-**I'm 22 years old and currently I live in Otwock.<br />
+**I'm 22 years old and currently I am from Otwock.<br />
-Im in love with classic Rock music, comedies with<br />
+I'm in love with classic rock music, comedies with<br />
 Leslie Nielsen and of course coding! 🎸🎞**

 <br />